tonyx/Sharpino/README.md

         - It is a .net language, so you can use everything in the .net ecosystem (including C# libraries).
 - How to use it
     - add the nuget package Sharpino to your project (current version 1.0.1)
-    - note: on my side, when I added Sharpino as a library into a web app then I had to add the following line to the web app project file to avoid a false error (the error was "A function labeled with the 'EntryPointAttribute' attribute must be the last declaration")
+    - note: on my side, when I added Sharpino as a library into a web app, then I had to add the following line to the web app project file to avoid a false error (the error was "A function labeled with the 'EntryPointAttribute' attribute must be the last declaration")
     ```xml
     <GenerateProgramFile>false</GenerateProgramFile>
     ```
 ## News:
 - Version 1.3.9: Repository interface changed (using Result type when it is needed).
-Note: new Repository is __not compatible__ with the one with the one introduced in Version 1.3.8!
+Note: the new Repository interface (and implementation) is __not compatible__ with the one introduced in Version 1.3.8!
-- Version 1.3.8: can use a new Repository type instead of list (even though they are still implemented as plain lists at the moment) to handle collections of entities.
+- Version 1.3.8: can use a new Repository type instead of lists (even though they are still implemented as plain lists at the moment) to handle collections of entities.
 - Version 1.3.5: the library is split into two nuget packages: Sharpino.Core and Sharpino.Lib. the Sharpino.Core can be included in a Shared project in the Fable Remoting style.
-The collections of the entities used in the Sharpino.Sample are not list anymore but using Repository data type (which at the moment uses plain lists anyway).
+The collections of the entities used in the Sharpino.Sample are not lists anymore but use Repository data type (which at the moment uses plain lists anyway).

 - Version 1.3.4 there is the possibility to choose a pessimistic lock (or not) in command processing.
 Needed a configuration file named appSettings.json in the root of the project with the following content:
 Needed a configuration file named appSettings.json in the root of the project with the following content: